Skip to main content

 • Suggestions for management of potentially inappropriate medication use

-CCPM offers medication-assisted treatment (MAT) consultation on a contracted basis to interested member organizations.
+CCPM offers medication-assisted treatment (MAT) and care management consultation on a contracted basis to interested member organizations.
 In addition, CCPM offers a free online Continuing Medical Education (CME) Series as a benefit of ACO membership.
-Any employee of the 17 member organizations is eligible to access the library of AMA-accredited CME modules, many of which are tailored to an FQHC audience.
+Any employee of the 22 member organizations is eligible to access the library of AMA-accredited CME modules, many of which are tailored to an FQHC audience.

 Results

-In 2016, CCPM had a savings of $4.3 million in the Medicare Shared Savings Program (MSSP).
-In 2017, this savings was over $8.8 million.
-In 2018, CCPM generated over $17.2 million in savings under the MSSP, resulting in about $7.4 million shared savings for CCPM, which was then distributed back to its participating member organizations.
-This success continued in 2019 and 2020.
-CCPM is the only ACO in Maine, and one of a handful of ACOs nationwide, to have achieved shared savings for 5 consecutive years (2016-2020).
+In 2024, CCPM generated over $18 million in savings under MSSP, resulting in about $7 million in shared savings for CCPM.
+CCPM is the only ACO in Maine, and one of a handful of ACOs nationwide, to have achieved shared savings for 9 consecutive years (2016-2024).
+To date, CCPM's work has saved Medicare $98.2 million.

 Challenges